Temporal Scaling Law for Large Language Models: Use Case 1 of Temporal Scaling Law: Hyperparameter Selection

 \section{Use Case \#1 of Temporal Scaling Law: Hyperparameter Selection}

 Our temporal scaling law can be applied to enable a direct hyperparameter selection for LLMs.
+With our temporal scaling law, for hyperparameters that are completely un-transferrable such as the weight decay \cite{DBLP:journals/corr/abs-2203-03466}, it is applicable to directly search them on the target large model from a candidate pool.
+As for hyperparameters that are "partially transferrable", e.g., data mixtures, small proxy models can help to identify a smaller range of effective candidates for the target large model, though not necessarily optimal.
+In such cases, our method is compatible with existing small-model-to-large-model hyperparameter searching methods, and here we could use a retrieval-rerank pipeline to achieve more precise results.

-For example, data mixture proportions greatly affect the performance of LLMs~\citep{DBLP:journals/corr/abs-2302-13971,DBLP:journals/corr/abs-2307-09288,DBLP:journals/corr/abs-2305-10429}.
-Due to the huge computation cost of training with multiple data proportions directly on target LLMs, prior art simply applies the proportion values tuned on a much smaller model~\citep{DBLP:journals/corr/abs-2305-10429}.
-Using the temporal scaling law, we could accurately predict the final performance (in terms of test losses) of different data proportions without completing the extensive pre-training.
+For example, data mixture proportions greatly affect the performance of LLMs~\cite{DBLP:journals/corr/abs-2302-13971,DBLP:journals/corr/abs-2307-09288,DBLP:journals/corr/abs-2305-10429}.
+Due to the huge computation cost of training with multiple data proportions directly on target LLMs, prior art simply applies the proportion values tuned on a much smaller model~\cite{DBLP:journals/corr/abs-2305-10429}.
+Using the temporal scaling law, we could accurately predict the final performance (in terms of test losses on validation sets) of different data proportions without completing the extensive pretraining.

-Specifically, recognizing that smaller models can still identify some effective, though suboptimal, hyperparameters, we employ a two-stage retrieval-rerank pipeline to select the best data mixture proportion for training a 468M/1.2B model.
-In the retrieval stage, following the prior art \citep{DBLP:journals/corr/abs-2305-10429}, we use a small-scale model to locate a group of fairly good data mixture proportions.
+Specifically, to select the best data mixture proportion for training a larger 468M/1.2B model, in the retrieval stage, following the prior art \cite{DBLP:journals/corr/abs-2305-10429,feng2024maximize}, we use a small-scale model to locate a group of data mixture proportion candidates.
 In the rerank stage, we train all located data proportions on the target LLM for acceptable training tokens, and locate the best one by predicting their final losses with our temporal scaling law.